A look at how True Doors benefit Northwood - Bedford Campus

 - Take the time needed to make it as valuable as possible

-Transform impersonal hallways into neighbourhoods with homes.
+Transform impersonal hallways into neighborhoods with homes.

-Help people to recognise and find their own doors.
+Help people to recognize and find their own doors.
 Increase privacy and sense of safety.
 Stimulate reminiscence and social interaction.
-Help elders feel at home, and energise staff with a beautiful workplace.
+Help elders feel at home, and energize staff with a beautiful workplace.